skaija/susan-testing/Test/APIs/2-geocoding-api/address-lookup/index.md

 ## Request examples

-### Request to get one result for the given coordinates
+### Request to get only one result for the given coordinates

 http://api.digitransit.fi/geocoding/v1/reverse?point.lat=60.199284&point.lon=24.940540&size=1